openworm/owmeta/README.md

 PyOpenWorm
 ===========

-Unified data access library for data about the c. elegans anatomy and model for the OpenWorm project
+Unified data access library for data about the C. elegans anatomy and model for the OpenWorm project

 What does it do?
 ----------------

-Allows asking various questions about the c. elegans nervous system.
+Allows asking various questions about the C. elegans nervous system.

 Basic Usage
 -----------